 Magnetic breakers - These breakers are designed for industrial and marine use and are not affected by temperature in the same way that thermal breakers or fuses are.
 They are the low-cost answer to power switching and reliable circuit protection.
 They are built to trip on overload protecting your electrical system.
 As an advanced safety feature, these breakers cannot be forcibly held on making them some of the safest electrical supplies you can own.

-Marine Rated breakers – Typically, these electrical components used in auxiliary or accessory circuits.
+Marine Rated breakers - Typically, these electrical components are used in auxiliary or accessory circuits.
 Similar to magnetic breakers, this style of breaker cannot be forcibly held on.
 They are designed to be weatherproof and offer a visual manual reset switch meaning you can see if they have flipped without having to be in close proximity to the breaker itself.
 These types of electrical products enhance the functionality and safety of your boat.

 Do I want terminal blocks or bus bars?

 Often times the difference between electrical supplies such as bus bars and terminal blocks can confuse people who are unfamiliar with them.
 Although they do share some similarities, the differences between them are quite obvious when you take a good look at them.
-All you really need to know to decide which one you need is that terminals blocks are individual isolated circuits that will not overlap without the use of jumpers whereas bus bars handle one continuous circuit.
+All you really need to know to decide which one you need is that terminals blocks are individually isolated circuits that will not overlap without the use of jumpers whereas bus bars handle one continuous circuit.

 Terminal blocks - If you want to have all your wires organized in a clean, effective way yet still be separate circuits, you’ll want to use a terminal block.
 Basically, it’s like a bunch of splices where each circuit connects to the same hub.
 If you want to connect two or more circuits, you can use jumpers.
 Although they look similar to bus bars, terminal blocks are quite different.
 Be sure to know the difference when selecting the electrical supplies that are right for your project.

-Bus Bars – If you want all your wires to be connected together in a single circuit, you definitely want to use a bus bar.
+Bus Bars - If you want all your wires to be connected together in a single circuit, you definitely want to use a bus bar.
 Whereas a terminal block is made of isolated circuits, a bus bar is one continuous circuit.
 Again, this acts like a hub where power can be distributed to multiple devices.
-Bus bars come is a variety of sizes and styles in order to handle an equally wide range of applications.
+Bus bars come in a variety of sizes and styles in order to handle an equally wide range of applications.
 When choosing your electrical components, make sure they met the needs of your project.